joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/03/22/sports/march-madness-ncaa-tournament-expansion.html

 **‘Road House’ Review: This Remake Amps Up the Action**\
-`Jake Gyllenhaal stars a pro fighter turned bouncer at a juke joint in the Florida Keys, taking on Patrick Swayze’s role in the original.`\
+`Jake Gyllenhaal stars as a pro fighter turned bouncer at a juke joint in the Florida Keys, taking on Patrick Swayze’s role in the original.`\
 https://nytimes.com/2024/03/22/movies/road-house-review-jake-gyllenhaal.html

 **Princess of Wales Announces Cancer Diagnosis**\